vtex/faststore/docs/wip/build-pipeline.md

 ## Steps of the pipeline
-Store Framework Jamstack CI flow consists 4 main steps: `Build`, `SonarQube`, `Integration Tests` and `Lighthouse CI`.
+Store Framework Jamstack CI flow consists of 4 main steps: `Build`, `SonarQube`, `Integration Tests`, and `Lighthouse CI`.

 ![Store Framework Jamstack CI flow](./../images/ci_flow.png)

 This flow is triggered by two situations:
 1. When a pull request is created.
-2. When a push with commits associated to a pull request is made.
+2. When a push with commits associated with a pull request is made.

-When this happens, a `check suite` is created and populated with `check runs` that shows the state of each step.
+When this happens, a check suite is created and populated with check runs that show the state of each step.
 The initial state of each step is `queued`.
 This indicates that soon they will be executed.

 ![Store Framework Jamstack CI checks](./../images/queued_check_runs.png)